‘Fairy Tail’ Manga 525: Gildarts Vs. August, Natsu Vs. Zeref And Erza’s Appeal

 — Daily Anime Art (@dailyanimeart) March 4, 2017

 The scene abruptly shifts to sometimes in the past.
 Mavis is seen locked up in a glass chamber, while a scientist wonders how can a life emanate from within her.
-He seems to be in a dilemma about whether to kill the life or let it live, but eventually he decides to allow the life to propagate.
+He seems to be in a dilemma about whether to kill the life or let it live but eventually, he decides to allow the life to propagate.

 So happy to see my baby mavis this chapter again ❤ #fairytail pic.twitter.com/rIFvoXuR0j